TomsProject/tpassets/README.md

 As far as we know, G Core Labs' CDN is best in Russia & CIS, it supports IPv6, TLS 1.3.

-G Core Labs' CDN do support Brotli Compression now, but we need to buy a very expensive origin shieid, so we WON'T FELL INTO THIS TRAP(lol)
+G Core Labs' CDN do support Brotli Compression now, but we need to buy a very expensive origin shield, so we WON'T FELL INTO THIS TRAP(lol)

 Toms Project, 2022